20 years ago, Ayal Latz was selling his heart out.

 Even though Latz kept calling on retailers, something in the back of his mind kept telling him it was time for a change.
 “The challenges on the operations side really piqued my interest,” he says.
 “I started to realize then where my passion actually fell.”
 Soon after that realization, Latz decided to apply his sales tactics to use by dialing up a few fellow toy company leaders.
 After some discussions and a handful of meetings, Latz had cobbled together enough clients to officially start a business and in 2001, a2b Fulfillment was officially born.

 The company was off to a terrific start with several new clients.
 With most of its clientele being retail focused, a2b’s services revolved around business-to-business.
 However, in a few short years, everything changed.

 Since taking the dive into the direct-to-consumer space, a2b has been on an aggressive growth track.
-The company now operates nearly 400,000 square feet of warehouse space (with plans to open a West Coast Fulfillment Operation in 2018) and in 2011, a contact center was added within its corporate headquarters to complement the fulfillment offering with consumer customer care services, creating a holistic, consistent, and exceptional customer experience.
+The company now operates over 680,000 square feet of warehouse space in Georgia, South Carolina, Utah and Canada (with plans to add a northeast location – stay tuned!).
+In 2011, a contact center was added within its corporate headquarters to complement the fulfillment offering with consumer customer care services, creating a holistic, consistent, and exceptional customer experience.

 “We align with clients that are a good fit and that share the same business philosophies that we do.
 This creates a lot of mutual value and is a great recipe for success for both parties.” – Ayal Latz